JiratchayaPhinyodom/MazeRunner-Game/README.md

                 which is required to a string."""

 ## 2.Module `database.py`
-This module contains `AccountDB` class for creating a database file.
+This module contains `AccountDB` class for creating a database format file.

         import json